 Navigate to the Schema tab inside Rank Math Meta Box and then click the Schema Generator as shown below.

-If you’re using Classic Editor, scroll down to the bottom of the page, where you’ll find the Rank Math section, and click the Schema tab and then choose Schema Generator.
+If you’re using Classic Editor, scroll down to the bottom of the page, where you’ll find the Rank Math section, and under the Meta Box, click the Schema tab and then choose Schema Generator.

 In the Edit tab, change all the values according to your article and click the Save for this Post button.

 You can check the generated Schema Markup with relevant values in the Code Validation tab and validate them using the Rich Results Test tool or any Google Structured Data Testing tool for errors/warnings and fix them accordingly.
 Now update the post or page as you would normally do, and if it is a new post, simply click the Publish button.